 Wrap a marshmallow (which represents Jesus) in dough, then bake–the marshmallow melts, creating a yummy sauce, and leaves the roll (the tomb) empty when you open it up (roll away the stone).

 Vegetarian or vegan?
-You can use vegan marshmallows (I used Dandies Vegan Marshmallows and they’re seriously delicious but didn’t melt as well as I think regular marshmallows would have–it won’t stop me from using them again, though.)
+You can use vegan marshmallows (I used Dandies Vegan Marshmallows, and they’re seriously delicious but didn’t melt as well as I think regular marshmallows would have–it won’t stop me from using them again, though.)

 Here’s the empty tomb roll recipe from Oh, Sweet Basil that I used.
 Try it out!
 My kids loved it, and my husband and I didn’t have any complaints, either.